compsysmed/academic-kickstart/content/authors/rahel_caspar/_index.md

 weight: 20
 ---

 I am a Bachelor student in Bioinformatics at the TUM and LMU since October 2016.
-In December 2019, I joined the Chair of Experimental Bioinformatics to work on my bachelor thesis about the landscape of alternative splicing events in a healthypopulation.
+In December 2019, I joined the Chair of Experimental Bioinformatics to work on my bachelor thesis about the landscape of alternative splicing events in a healthy population.